-Fox Street 7 (RF) Limited has entered into a JIBAR for prime swap with IBL to mitigate the interest rate risk resulting from the mismatch of interest rates on the prime rate linked loans and advances and the JIBAR linked notes payable.
-The notional value of the interest rate swap is R 1 173 416 030.90.
+Fox Street 6 (RF) Limited has entered into a JIBAR for prime swap with IBL to mitigate the interest rate risk resulting from the mismatch of interest rates on the prime rate linked loans and advances and the JIBAR linked notes payable.
+The notional value of the interest rate swap (i.e. fully performing loans) is R 897 799 645 (2020: R1 051 505 778) as at the latest reset date prior to year end.
 The swap is effective in the current year.
+The fair value of derivatives can change significantly from year to year due to changes in economic conditions.
+Both the Prime and JIBAR rates have moved in the current year.
+This change in rates and consequently the change in the interest rate outlook (i.e. change in the prime curve and interbank JIBAR curve) combined with the long dated stream of cash flows that are present valued has resulted in a significant move in the fair value of the derivative.